smashchats/smash-node-lib/README.md

 });
 ```

+### **Processing messages**

+1. The Smash messaging protocol might deliver messages out of order.
+2. The Smash messaging protocol might deliver duplicate messages.

+#### Deduplication

+All messages bear a `message.sha256` hash.
+This property is used to detect duplicates.
+Already processed messages can safely be discarded if a duplicate is detected.

+#### Re-ordering

+Two properties of the message protocol ensure that messages can get re-ordered:

+1. `message.timestamp`: sender's claimed timestamp of when the message was first queued.
+2. `message.after`: the `sha256` hash of the message that this message depends on.

+> If present, the `message.after` property is deemed trustable.
+> Indeed, as it requires the sender to know the `sha256` hash of the previous message,
+> this property can't be set to fake messages sent after a message that wasn't previously received by the sender.
+> The sender could however always set this property to the `sha256` hash of a previously received message.
+> This is impossible to enforce, but should not be harmful as long as clearly indicated.

+Developers **should** always set `message.after` to the `sha256` hash of the previous message.
+This ensures that messages can get re-ordered correctly.
+When this value is unknown or ignored, the convention is to set it to the `0` value or to an empty string.

+When the `message.after` property is unavailable, re-ordering is limited to the `message.timestamp` property.

+#### Out of order messages

+Messages received with inconsistent `timestamp` and `message.after` ordering should be **flagged** as suspicious.
+Same for messages with a `timestamp` that is too far in the past, or, in the future (out of sync clocks).

 ## **References**

 - [Signal Protocol](https://github.com/PeculiarVentures/2key-ratchet): Secure communication library used in Smash-Node-Lib (Peculiar Ventures implementation of the [Signal Protocol](https://signal.org/docs/)).